Muslim Association of Hawaii: History

 The Muslim Students' Association of Hawaii was originally composed of students from the University of Hawaii at Manoa.
 They were members of the East West Center and came from various parts of the world: India, Pakistan, Afghanistan, Indonesia, Malaysia and from the Middle East.
 They prayed at a cottage in the East West center prior to the purchase of the Manoa building, which became the Muslim Association of Hawaii in 1990.
 It was the first organization to represent Hawaii's Muslim population.
 Mohammad Asad Khan was a founding member of the Muslim Students' Association.

 In 1979, the MSA incorporated becoming the first official organization to represent Muslims in Hawaii.

 The group helped form the mosque, which is near the University of Hawaii.

 The majority of Muslim converts in Hawaii are military personnel.

 Financial support

 In 2011, it was reported that the organization receives funds from Prince Abdulaziz Bin Fahad Al-Faisal of Saudi Arabia and that Ouansafi said, “foreign money ... come(s) with strings attached.”

-Incidents

-In 2010, Abdel Hameed Shehadeh, freshman at Kapiolani Community College was arrested for devising a plan to travel to Pakistan to join the Taliban or a similar terrorist group.
-The student was pursuing a liberal arts degree and frequented the Hawaii Islamic center to worship.
-The Association assisted law enforcement agencies.